stakater-archive/StakaterCloudDocs-Archived/content/sre/authentication-authorization/saap-authorization-roles.md

 - Customer can manage CRs for [curated operators](https://docs.cloud.stakater.com/content/sre/authentication-authorization/curated-list-operators.html) e.g
   - AMQ Certificate Manager Operator
   - Openshift Pipelines Operator
-- Can install Operators from a [curated list](https://docs.cloud.stakater.com/content/sre/authentication-authorization/curated-list-operators.html) provided by the OperatorHub.
+- Customer can install Operators from a [curated list](https://docs.cloud.stakater.com/content/sre/authentication-authorization/curated-list-operators.html) provided by the OperatorHub.
 This makes the Operator available to all developers on your cluster to create Custom Resources and applications using that Operator.
 - Privileged and custom Operators cannot be installed
-- Cluster administrators can managed installed Operators from a selected namespace by using the web console/CLI.
+- Customer can manage installed Operators from a selected namespace by using the web console/CLI.
 ###  Projects Permissions:
-- Have admin access to all customer-created projects on the cluster
+- Customer have admin access to all customer-created projects on the cluster
 - Customer has read-only access to openshift*,stakater*,kube*,redhat*,default projects because these are managed by the stakater team
 ### Storage
-- Are able to view information about specific nodes and PVs in the cluster, including schequotas and limits on the cluster
+- Customer is able to view information about specific nodes and PVs in the cluster, including quotas and limits on the cluster
-- User is not allowed to delete Storage Class
+- Customer is not allowed to delete Storage Class
 ### Networking
-- Can add/manage NetworkPolicy objects
+- Customer can add/manage NetworkPolicy objects
 - DNS Forwarder
 ### Monitoring
 - Customer can GET openshift haproxy router metrics
 - Customer can use monitoring web applications
 - Customer can see project status (nice UX from use monitoring web applications)
 ### Compute
-- Allow viewing of machines, machinesets
+- Customer can view  machines, machinesets
-- User cannot manage Nodes,machine configs, machine config pools,imagestreams
+- Customer cannot manage Nodes,machine configs, machine config pools,imagestreams
-- User cannot delete machines,machinesets
+- Customer cannot delete machines,machinesets
 - Manage project.config.openshift.io CR
 - Start - anyuid and nonroot SSCs
 ###  User Management
-- User can view Users/Groups
+- Customer can view Users/Groups
-- User can view Service Accounts/Roles/Role Bindings in user created projects
+- Customer can view Service Accounts/Roles/Role Bindings in user created projects
-- User cannot view Service Accounts/Roles/Rold Bindings in openshift* ,stakater*,kube*,redhat*,default namespaces
+- Customer cannot view Service Accounts/Roles/Rold Bindings in openshift* ,stakater*,kube*,redhat*,default namespaces
 - Allow manage UserIdentityMappings
 - Customer can create verify tokens and access
 ### Administration: